svdgraaf/domain-sniper/README.md

 Todo
 ====
-Make provider optional, and create endpoints for other registrars
+ [ ] Make provider optional, and create endpoints for other registrars [ ] Create actual pip installable module